Leave your contact details and Get 3 Live Classes for Free

 A: Yes, a 1430 is a good SAT score and can be competitive for many highly selective colleges, especially when combined with strong extracurricular activities and essays.

-Q: Can I get admitted to colleges with a 1430 SAT score?
+Q: Can you get into Stanford with a 1430 SAT?

 Q: How does a 1430 compare to the average SAT score?